 The University supports public awareness events that further campus-wide education and prevention efforts.
-A survivor’s public disclosure of incidents of sexual misconduct at these events will not be considered a report to the University for the purpose of triggering an investigation of a particular incident.
+A survivor’s public disclosure of incidents of sexual misconduct at these events will not be considered a report to the University for the purpose of initiating an investigation of a particular incident.

-In addition, the University may, from time-to-time, conduct climate surveys to gauge the BU communities’ attitudes about sexual misconduct and awareness of campus resources.
+In addition, the University may, from time-to-time, conduct climate surveys to gauge the BU community’s attitudes about sexual misconduct and awareness of campus resources.
 These voluntary surveys will contribute to the University’s understanding of the campus climate and student safety at BU.
-The disclosure of incidents of sexual misconduct in responses to survey questions will not be considered a report to the University for the purpose of triggering an investigation of a particular incident.
+The disclosure of incidents of sexual misconduct in responses to survey questions will not be considered a report to the University for the purpose of initiating an investigation of a particular incident.

-F. Filing a Criminal Complaint and Coordination with Law Enforcement
+E. Filing a Criminal Complaint and Coordination with Law Enforcement

-Boston University encourages complainants to pursue criminal action for incidents of sexual misconduct that may also be crimes under Massachusetts law.
+Boston University encourages complainants to pursue criminal action for incidents of sexual harassment or other sexual misconduct that may also be crimes under Massachusetts law.
 In general, the University, through the Chief of the BUPD, will notify the Boston, Brookline or other appropriate local police department of allegations of sexual violence.
 Boston, Brookline, and other local police departments are also likely to inform BUPD of sexual misconduct that is reported by Boston University students, faculty or staff, or that took place on Boston University property.
 When BUPD learns of sexual misconduct from an outside police department, it will notify the Title IX Coordinator.

 A. Role of the Title IX Coordinator

-The Title IX Coordinator oversees the University’s centralized review, investigation, and resolution procedures for reports of sexual misconduct and coordinates the University’s compliance with Title IX.
+The Title IX Coordinator oversees the University’s centralized review, investigation, and resolution procedures for reports of sexual harassment or other sexual misconduct and coordinates the University’s compliance with Title IX.
 The Title IX Coordinator is supported by a team of University administrators who serve as Deputy Title IX Coordinators.
 Each Deputy Title IX Coordinator is knowledgeable and trained in state and federal laws that apply to matters of sexual misconduct, as well as this Policy and the complaint resolution procedures.